sathishmepco/Java-Interview-Programs/README.md

 # Array Based Programs
 1. Calculate the average of given array.
 2. Find the second largest number in the given array. [[Solution]](InterviewPrograms/src/com/java/array/SecondMaximum.java)
+3. Find the second minimum number in the given array.
-3. Find the missing Number in the given array of 1 to N.
+4. Find the missing Number in the given array of 1 to N.

 # Sorting
 1. Bubble Sort <a href="InterviewPrograms/src/com/algorithm/sorting/BubbleSort.java" target="_blank"> [Solution] </a>